mikkp17/vemcogroup_project/README.md

 - Execute `php artisan migrate` in terminal to migrate database tables
 - Execute `php artisan serve` to start server instance
-- Head to the address specified in terminal by holding down control and clicking the address
+- Head to the address and start using the website

-Now you are ready to begin using the website.
-To access home, create or downloads page, you need to register or login.
-Once you are logged in, you can navigate the pages and test the download function by clicking on the file name.
+To access the user home page, you need to register or login.
+Once you are logged in, you can navigate the page, download excel sheets or generate new ones.
 The files are stored on the server in `{root of project}/storage/app`